Universality of Top Rank Statistics for Brownian Reshuffling: Conclusions

-A classic result in the field of extreme value statistics is the classification of probability distributions with respect to the max-stability.
-According to the Fisher-Tippet theorem \cite{FT}, there are three classes which produce different order-statics of leaders.
+A classic result in the field of extreme value statistics is the classification of probability distributions with respect to max-stability.
+According to the Fisher-Tippet theorem \cite{FT}, there are three classes that produce different order statistics of leaders.
 As far as the dynamical aspects of order statistics are concerned, distributions from the same class lead to different order statistics dynamics, as we have seen in this work.
-Indeed, diffusion in the presence of constant drift and Ornstein-Uhlenbeck diffusion produce either an exponential and normal distributions, both belonging to the Gumbel max-stability class, while as we have seen the overlap ratio that captures order-statics of the top $n$ ranks is different.
-In particular, $\Omega_1(t)$, i.e. the probability that the leader will be the leader after time $t$, is identical in all four examples described in Sect.\ref{sec:example1}-\ref{sec:example4}, as in the case of diffusion with constant negative drift, Eq. \eqref{omega1}, see Figs. \ref{fig:Omega_mux},\ref{fig:BM20},\ref{fig:kesten_omega}, while it is different for the Ornstein-Uhlenbeck diffusion; see Sect. \ref{sec:example5} and Fig. \ref{fig:ou_omega}.
-In other words, diffusive dynamics reshuffles the order of leaders differently for exponential and Gaussian distributions.
-So within the same max-stability class, there are different classes of order statistics dynamics.
+Indeed, diffusion in the presence of constant drift produces an exponential stationary distribution, and Ornstein-Uhlenbeck diffusion produces a normal distribution, both belonging to the Gumbel max-stability class.
+As we have seen, however, the overlap ratio that captures the order statistics of the top $n$ ranks behaves differently in the two cases.
+In particular, $\Omega_1(t)$, {\em i.e.} , the probability that the leader will be the leader after time $t$, is identical in all four examples described in Sect.\ref{sec:example1}-\ref{sec:example4}, as in the case of diffusion with constant negative drift, Eq. \eqref{omega1}, see Figs. \ref{fig:Omega_mux},\ref{fig:BM20},\ref{fig:kesten_omega}, while it is different for the Ornstein-Uhlenbeck diffusion; see Sect. \ref{sec:example5} and Fig. \ref{fig:ou_omega}.
+Thus, within the same max-stability class, there are different classes of order statistics dynamics.
+So, within the same max-stability class, there are different classes of order statistics dynamics.
 Of course, the classification of these classes will also depend on the diffusion type; it will certainly be different for fractional diffusion or Lévy flights than for Brownian motion.

 To our knowledge, the dynamic aspects of order statistics have not yet been systematically investigated, so there are many open questions.
 The challenges include: to prove the universality that we conjectured here for the class of 1D diffusion models with an asymptotically constant drift; a related problem is to determine the asymptotic convergence to the limiting expressions for the overlap ratio as $N$ goes to infinity and then $n$ goes to infinity; to calculate analytically the overlap ratio for the Ornstein-Uhlenbeck model; to classify universality classes according to the asymptotic properties of the potential in which diffusion occurs and according to the type of diffusion; to perform empirical research on top-$n$ order statistics dynamics, by measuring the overlap ratio for rankings in the real world.